So your friends got back from their annual jaunt abroad and you can contain your jealousy no more.

 There is a lot of advice on packing, and most of it concerns the importance of packing light.
 Bring no more than 3-4 outfits and without exception you do not need more than two pairs of shoes.
 And, yes, sandals count as one pair.
 Packing light is very important, but it’s not that simple.

 You also want to be somewhat self-sufficient as well.
-Some things extra travellers find indispensable include: extra batteries, maps, decks of cards, flashlights, plastic cutlery, duct tape, and clotheslines.
+Some things extra travellers find indispensable include: extra batteries, maps, decks of cards, flashlights, plastic cutlery, duct tape, laundry bags, and clotheslines.
 A travel clock can be very handy as well.
 Another thing–luggage locks aren’t necessary.
 They are easily picked (different makes of locks use interchangeable keys) and the airlines won’t let you lock them while you check the bag.

 Here’s our city break packing list to help guide you.